Fegrant/tp3-so/README.md

 It also contains a client to communicate with it.

 ## Installation
-Run the *make install* command to create the output folder as follows:
+Run the *make install* command to create the bin folder as follows:

 ```python
 user@linux:$ make install